WHAT WE DO

 PROTECTION AND ADVOCACY for Persons with Traumatic Brain Injury (PATBI)

 PATBI is funded by a grant from the United State Department of Health and Human Services that provides education, advocacy representation and legal assistance to individuals with acquired or traumatic brain injury (TBI).

-PROTECTION AND ADVOCACY for Voting Access
+PROTECTION AND ADVOCACY for Voting Access (PAVA)

 PAVA works to ensure that a wide range of individuals with disabilities participate in the electoral process through voter education, training of poll officials, registration drives, polling place accessibility surveys, Election Day monitoring, and other activities related to the voting rights of people with disabilities in Connecticut.